Mermaid - Poem by Morgan Michaels

 Tail, head, tail, tail, head.

-Only indirectly, I recalled, as in the water's mirror,
+indirectly, I saw, only in the water's glass,

-Spectral hues revived with a bucket of sea-water
+its glitter revived by a bucket of sea-water

 The sickening barnacles, sea worts, the loathesome remoras,